Avirup-R/Caption-generator/README.md

+## This is a Caption Generator from Image model.

-## This Uses a caption generator model (gpt2 image captioning) for converitng image to text(captions).
+### This Uses a caption generator model (gpt2 image captioning) for converitng image to text(captions).

-## Then it uses bard api to change the basic caption to various interesting prompts.(ChatGPT was not taken beacuse the wait time for the response was too long.)
+### Then it uses bard api to change the basic caption to various interesting prompts.(ChatGPT was not taken beacuse the wait time for the response was too long.)

-## The Captions are a little less interactive as compared to chatGPT but are good enough.(with the timetrade off I think bard does a better job.)
+### The Captions are a little less interactive as compared to chatGPT but are good enough.(with the timetrade off I think bard does a better job.)

-## It uses gradio as an user interface.
+### It uses gradio as an user interface.

-## The image to text(caption) generator is not that great, due to this sometimes there are some errors in image interpretation.
+##To Run

+pip install -r requirements.txt
+If you do not have nvidia gpu change the device from cuda to cpu. python3 app.py